sqz-xy/gad-sdk/docs_sphinx/source/longform/my_first_gad.rst

 How to run the executable
 -------------------------

 If you are using C++, then the GAD SDK code needs to be run via an executable.
+The executable for this example is created when building the GAD SDK.

 .. tabs::